×

 • Oestrogen supplements – may help women with incontinence due to post-menopausal tissue atrophy.

-• Drugs – there are now some drugs available which can help women with stress incontinence.
+• Drugs – there are now some drugs available that can help women with stress incontinence.

 Surgical treatment